QuantEcon/lecture-python-advanced.myst/lectures/calvo_gradient.md

 θs, B @ μ_vec
 ```

-As in the Calvo gradient lecture, the planner's criterion is
+As before, the Ramsey planner's criterion is

 $$